Lahore Ahmadiyya Movement: North America

+South America

+In Suriname, the Mosque Keizerstraat is located adjacent to a synagogue in Paramaribo, built in 1984.

 Demographics

 Reliable statistics on the worldwide Lahore Ahmadiyya movement do not exist.
 However, sources do suggest that in comparison to the Ahmadiyya Muslim Community, the Lahore Ahmadiyya population is relatively very small.
 In particular, it is estimated that there may be between 5,000 and 10,000 Lahori Ahmadis in Pakistan and possibly up to 30,000 worldwide, thereby representing less than 0.2% of the worldwide Ahmadiyya population.